mooman219/storm/README.md

 [![Crates.io](https://img.shields.io/crates/v/storm.svg)](https://crates.io/crates/storm)
 [![License](https://img.shields.io/crates/l/storm.svg)](https://github.com/mooman219/storm/blob/master/LICENSE)

 The storm engine is a simple 2D renderer designed for performance.
 It currently features an OpenGL 3.3 backend and supports Windows, Linux, and Mac.
-The engine is experimental and can change at any time.

-The engine compiles with nightly.
+The engine: is experimental and __will__ change at any time, compiles with nightly, and requires SDL build.
+For Windows, SDL is included automatically.
+On Mac and Linux, follow the instructions [here](https://github.com/Lokathor/beryllium#building) to setup SDL.

 ## Example
 This example will render a white square in about the center of the screen with text below it.